carla-simulator/carla/Docs/adv_traffic_manager.md

 First stage in the [control loop](#control-loop).
 Defines a near-future path for registered vehicles.

-*   Obtains the position and velocity of all the vehicles from [simulation state](#simulation-state).
+*   Obtains the position and velocity of all the vehicles from the [simulation state](#simulation-state).
 *   Using the [In-Memory Map](#in-memory-map), relates every vehicle with a list of waypoints that describes its current location and near-future path, according to its trajectory.
-The faster the vehicle goes, the larger said list will be.
+The faster the vehicle goes, the larger the list will be.
 *   The path is updated according to planning decisions such as lane changes, speed limit, distance to leading vehicle parameterization, etc.
 *   The [PBVT](#pbvt) module stores the path for all the vehicles.
 *   These paths are compared with each other, in order to estimate possible collision situations.
-Results are passed to the following stage: [Colllision stage](#stage-2-collision-stage).
+Results are passed to the Colllision Stage.

 __Related .cpp files:__ `LocalizationStage.cpp` and `LocalizationUtils.cpp`.